flyteorg/flyte/rsts/plugins/extend/intro.rst

 **Pros**

 #.
 Service oriented way of deploying new plugins - strong contracts.
-Maintaners can deploy new versions of the backend plugin, fix bugs, without needing the users to upgrade Libraries etc
+Maintainers can deploy new versions of the backend plugin, fix bugs, without needing the users to upgrade Libraries etc
 #.
 Drastically cheaper and more efficient to execute.
 FlytePropeller is written in Golang and uses an event loop model.
 Each process of FlytePropeller can execute 1000's of tasks concurrently.
 #.
 Flyte will guarantee resource cleanup
 #.
 Flyteconsole plugins (capability coming soon) can be added to customize visualization and progress tracking of the execution